yeshodhan/android-jaxb/README.md

  * Creates JAXB like Class, Property and Method names.
  * Support Enums and Attributes.
  * Customize generated code using a JSON bindings file.

+### Motivation

+JAXB is not supported officially on Android.
+I'm writing a lot of Web Service integration code at this point.
+I hate using SOAP and XMLSchemas due to all the overheads (coding + network + CPU) involved with XML.

+But since I have no choice at the moment, decided to use JAXB.
+But then, I realized, my implementation will be used by the Android team and Android does not support JAXB.
+Googled for a lot of different alternatives, but couldn't find a reliable one.

+SimpleXML is really light weight and just does the job.
+There is no JAXB equivalent to SimpleXML out there right now.
+Hence, Android JAXB.

+It's straight and simple as of now, and does not support multiple XSDs, inheritance and other complex features.
+I'll add more features in the future to enhance the library.
+I'm tracking enhancements and new feature using issues.

 ### Usage